Oliveringlebych/Shady_Meadows/BUG_REPORT.md

 ## Summary

-This report lists confirmed and potential bugs found through automated and exploratory testing.
+This report lists confirmed and potential bugs identified through both automated and exploratory testing.
 Focus areas include core workflows, UI consistency, and user role behavior.
-The goal is to catch regressions and ensure reliable functionality across the platform.
+The primary goal is to detect regressions and ensure reliable functionality across the platform.

 ## Bug Summary: Service Crash on Double Booking Attempt

 **Description:**

-If a user attempts to book a room that has already been booked, the system crashes instead of showing an error or preventing the action.
+If a user attempts to book a room that is already reserved, the system crashes instead of displaying an error message or preventing the action.

 **Impact:**

-Critical — leads to service failure and disrupts booking functionality.
+Critical — causes service failure and disrupts booking functionality.

 **Expected Behavior:**

-User should receive a clear message that the room is unavailable.
+The user should receive a clear message indicating that the room is unavailable.

 **Actual Behavior:**